Edd Hargett: Pro career

-The New Orleans Saints made Hargett their 16th round draft selection.
+The New Orleans Saints made Hargett their 16th round draft selection in the 1969 NFL draft.
 Hargett made the team as a rookie and was the back-up to veteran Billy Kilmer.
 The Saints, coached by former Rams star Tom Fears, had been an expansion team a few years prior, and had yet to have a winning season.
-Hargett only saw action as a back-up, coming in for relief for Kilmer as the Saints could only muster a 5-9 record.
+Hargett only saw action as a back-up, coming in for relief for Kilmer as the Saints could only muster a 5–9 record.
 Hargett would finally make the first start of his NFL career during the 1970 season.
 Hargett drew the start against the St. Louis Cardinals.
-In the fourth quarter, Hargett hit wide receiver Dave Parks for an 18 yard strike for Hargett's first touchdown pass.
+In the fourth quarter, Hargett hit wide receiver Dave Parks for an 18-yard strike for Hargett's first touchdown pass.
 Tom Dempsey kicked the extra point to tie the score, 17-17.
 However, Cardinals quarterback Jim Hart directed a drive that ended with the game winning score to tight end Jackie Smith.
-The Saints fell 24-17, dropping their record to 1-3.
+The Saints fell 24–17, dropping their record to 1–3.
 Hargett would start the next three games for the Saints, going 0-2-1 during that stretch.

 The following season saw several changes for the Saints.
 Starting quarterback Billy Kilmer was traded away to the Washington Redskins, Tom Fears was out as head coach, replaced by assistant J.D.
 Roberts.
 Hargett hoped to be named the starting quarterback, but right behind him was a rookie whom the Saints drafted in the first round out of Mississippi named Archie Manning.
-Manning won the job out of camp, and Hargett would not see the field until week nine, when he got his first win as a pro quarterback, a 26-20 victory over the San Francisco 49ers.
+Manning won the job out of camp, and Hargett would not see the field until week nine, when he got his first win as a pro quarterback, a 26–20 victory over the San Francisco 49ers.
 Hargett would start three of the following four games, losing each start.
 1972 would be a tough season for Hargett, as Manning started all 14 games and Hargett did not appear in a single game.
 On March 23, 1973, The Saints worked out a deal with the Houston Oilers.
 The Saints agreed to trade tight end Dave Parks, Linebacker Torn Stincic and Hargett to Houston in exchange for quarterback Kent Nix and defensive tackle Ron Billingsly.
 Hargett again did not appear in a game as a third-string quarterback behind Dan Pastorini and Lynn Dickey.
 He was even told by coaches to show up to practice and on participate with the team, knowing he wouldn't be in the team.
 Hoping to salvage his pro career, Hargett signed with the newly formed World Football League, which played football during the Spring.
 Assigned to The Hawaiians, Hargett found himself splitting time with NFL castoffs Randy Johnson and Norris Weese.
 The following season, Hargett was finally a starting quarterback again, this time for the WFL's Shreveport Steamer.
 Hargett beat out Bubba Wyche and D.C.
 Nobles for the job.
-Hargett led Sherevport to a 5-7, but the WFL, which was losing money, went bankrupt midway through the season and folded.
+Hargett led Sherevport to a 5–7, but the WFL, which was losing money, went bankrupt midway through the season and folded.